microchip-pic-avr-examples/avr128da48-cnano-ext-int-wakeup-mcc/README.md

 # External Interrupt Wake Up Example using the AVR128DA48 Microcontroller with MCC Melody

-This repository provides an MCC Melody-generated code example for n external interrupt wake up using the MPLAB® X project.
+This repository provides an MCC Melody-generated code example for an external interrupt wake up using the MPLAB® X project.

 ## Related Documentation